dyozie/greenplum-for-kubernetes/doc/markdown/gp-pxf-reference.md

 <dd><br/>This value cannot be dynamically changed for an existing cluster.
 If you update this value, it recreates the Greenplum PXF cluster for the new value to take effect.</dd>

 <dt><a id="pxfConf"></a>`pxfConf: <s3Source>`</dt>
 <dd>(Optional.)
-Specifies an S3 location (endpoint, bucket, and folder) and secrets file to use for downloading an existing PXF configuration for use with a new <%=vars.product_name %> cluster deployment.
+Specifies an S3 location (endpoint, bucket, and folder) and secrets file to use for downloading an existing PXF configuration for use with a new {{#include ./product_name.md}} cluster deployment.
 The Greenplum Operator copies the contents of the S3 location to each Greenplum segment host for use as the `PXF_CONF` directory (`/etc/pxf`).
 You must ensure that the bucket-folder path contains the complete directory structure and customized files for one or more PXF server configurations.
 See [Deploying PXF with the Default Configuration](deploy-pxf.html#initialize) for information about deploying Greenplum with a default, initialized PXF configuration directory that you can customize for accessing your data sources.</dd>

 <dt>`s3Source`</dt>
 <dd>This section contains all of the S3-related attributes required to access the PXF configuration directory.</dd>